 There is at least one General Meeting of the whole MCR each term, which all members are encouraged to attend if possible.
 The General Meetings are when we discuss how to spend our money and other matters of how the MCR is run, and Minutes of previous meetings are published on the web and via email.

 Hi.
-I'm Elizabeth.
+I'm Joey.
 My job as MCR President is to oversee the running of the MCR (with the help of the Executive Committee) and to ensure PG representation at both the college and university levels.
 To this end I attend a plethora of meetings each term and voice concerns that members have brought my attention.
 At the college level, I sit on Governing Body and attend regular meetings with Senior Management.
 At the university level, I sit on the MCR Presidents Committee, and attend regular meetings with DSU representatives, university administrators, and the Vice Chancellor.
 My job is to ensure that your experience here at St Chad's and Durham University is the best that it can possibly be.
-So, please come to me with an major issues or concerns that you experience.
+So, please come to me with any major issues or concerns that you experience.

 I'm MJ.
 This is my fourth year at Chad's and currently I'm the Vice-President of the MCR and everything I do is everything you just read in Elizabeth's profile, except I only do any of those things if Elizabeth is unable to do them for any reason.
 In addition for filling for Eilzabeth where necessary, I am also in charge of discipline within the common room, meaning should anyone break the rules I'm charge of deciding how to respond to that.
 Because of that I kind of like to think of myself as the Boba Fett of the common room, except without a jetpack, and hopefully without dying by falling into the Sarlacc pit.
 Outside of my role on the exec, I'm a research masters student in the psychology department looking at autism spectrum disorders.
 You're always welcome to come talk to me about Chad's, the exec or psychology (you can talk to me about other things but there is a strong chance I'll be much less knowledgable).